Thursday, December 26, 2024

 Another interesting fact about Gukovo: its former mayor Viktor Gorenko works for Alexander Barymov, who is closely connected with Medvedchuk’s business.
 This could be a mere coincidence, but Gorenko’s son Stanislav works at Florence, and legal services for Florence were provided by a company that previously belonged to Barimov.
 In other words, “Florence” is connected by several threads with people from Medvedchuk’s team.

 Florence's largest client was the Soyuzmetallservice company.
 This is the sales division of PDMK, which received the Donbass factories after Kurchenko’s disgrace.
 Yurchenko said that he invested 40 billion rubles ($560 million) in the enterprises together with partners, whom he did not disclose.
 From the financial documents and statements of Soyuzmetallservice it follows that financial support was provided to it by MKB and the oil trader Investneftetrade.
 Moreover, from correspondence leaked onto the Internet, it became known that Investneftetrade not only finances plants managed by Yurchenko, but also supplies them with coal.
-This is confirmed by the financial documents that Sistema has at its disposal, and by the fact that in 2021, the Investneftetrade product line was replenished with coal and iron ore raw materials.
+This is confirmed by the financial documents that Sistema has at its disposal, and by the fact that in 2021, Investneftetrade’s product line was replenished with coal and iron ore raw materials.

 By the end of March 2022, after weeks of merciless shelling, Mariupol was reduced to ruins.